-The Child Life Certifying Committee recently introduced a new Code of Professional Practice, which addresses ethical dilemmas, behavior that reflects on the child life profession, and conduct that may put the general public at risk.
-All Certified Child Life Specialists will be required to provide confirmation of their consent to abide by the code.
-For more information, please review the complete Code of Professional Practice
+The Code of Professional Practice addresses ethical dilemmas, behavior that reflects on the child life profession and conduct that may put the general public at risk.
+All Certified Child Life Specialists are required to provide confirmation of their consent to abide by the code.
+For more information, please review the Code of Professional Practice